Skip to main content

 Region: Nationwide

-Balkan burger - large grilled patty of mixed meats, served in lepinja bread with onions, ajvar, and kajmak.
+The Balkan burger: a wide grilled patty of mixed meats in lepinja bread, dressed with onions, ajvar, and kajmak.

 Allergens: